LNPK-Jay/HW3.625.2/README.md

 ## Future Enhancements

 Planned updates include:
-- Support for logistic regression and other generalized linear models.
+- Support visualization tools for regression diagnostics.
-- Improved visualization tools for regression diagnostics.
+- Support for comparison of different models.
-- Additional benchmarking with larger datasets.
+- Provide diagnostic information about the influence of data points on the model.

 We welcome contributions and feedback via the [GitHub repository](https://github.com/LNPK-Jay/HW3.625.2).